normful/nbase/README.md

-# UBC CPSC 304 Database Project
+# NBAse

-This web application models the 2013-2014 NBA league and can currently be viewed at http://54.86.9.29/
+This web application models the 2013-2014 NBA league and was built for the UBC CPSC 304 database course.

 ## Platform